Travelling to the Happiest Place on Earth, Bhutan, is about to get a whole lot heavier on the pocket. Read on to know all the deets! By Amitha Ameen

 Fear.
 What is it that you fear the most?
 No, not spiders or heights or ghouls What keeps you up at night, Moves you forward or drives you insane?
 I fear spending my final days wishing I had done more.
 I Fear leaving this world without having seen it all.
 And no, I may never see it all But atleast Im willing to give it a shot.
 I fear chasing after goals not my own Working for things I dont need And living for somebody other than my own.
 Call me selfish or out of my mind, They say I've lost that one a long time ago.
 I fear living an ordinary life.
 I fear looking back at this journey called life And running out of stories to tell the kids.
 But what I fear the most my friend, Is not being true to myself.
 And that, is the greatest fear of them all.
 Now tell me, What is it that you fear the most? . . – TCM Thank you for this beautiful shot @anil.kashyap007 __________________________________ #fear #Bhutan #bhutandiaries #bhutantourism #bhutantravel #Dochula #dochulapass #thimphu #mountainpass #ride #travel #adventure #roadtrip #royalenfieldclassic350 #royalenfield #royalenfieldindia #poetsofinstagram #poem #thoughts #truth

-In 2018 about 2,74,000 tourists visited Bhutan.
-Out of which 1,80,000 were alone from India, reported The Hindu.
+As per media reports, Bhutan had witnessed at least 2,74,000 tourists in the year 2018, out of which at least 1,80,000 were from India alone.
 Although, a date hasn’t been set as to when the rule might get implemented, we wouldn’t want to take the risk.
 If you are looking to plan a trip to Bhutan, we have a specially curated guide for the foodie in you.